knejmann/Resolve_expressions/README.md

 delimited = (string.format('%d', number)):reverse():gsub("(%d%d%d)","%1" .. delim):gsub(",(%-?)$","%1"):reverse()
 return(prefix .. delimited .. postfix)
 ```
+Note: There is a "bug" in the above code.
+The last `gsub(",(%-?)$","%1"):reverse()` should remove excess delimiters but keep the minus-sign if present.
+The `,` must be replaced with the delimiter used.

 # Counter with Indian style delimiter, prefix, postfix
 To format in the style traditional in India - 12,34,56,789